Positselski duality in $\infty$-categories: Positselski duality

-Interestingly, there are also descriptions of the category $\Mod_R^{I-comp}$ as a category of contramodules, and $\Mod_R^{I-tors}$ as a category of comodules.
-This makes the above example into an example of the derived co-contra-correspondence, see for example \cite{positselski_2016}.
+\begin{remark} Interestingly, there are also descriptions of the category $\Mod_R\Icomp$ as a category of contramodules.
+In particular, $\Mod_R\Icomp$ is equivalent to the category of (classical) contramodules over the pro-finite completed ring $C^I(R) = \lim_k R/I^k$, see \cite[Section 2.2]{positselski_2022_contramodules}.
+Furthermore, the category $\Der(R)^{R/I-\mathrm{comp}}$ is by \cite[3.7(1)]{barthel-heard-valenzuela_2020} equivalent to the right completion of the derived category of $\Mod_R\Icomp$.